Use this step by step guide to get started with the Cecil platform.

 pip install cecil

-Configure the SDK with your Cecil API key.
+Configure the SDK with your API key.

 export CECIL_API_KEY="my-api-key"